Who deserves credit? Biden leans into pandemic politics

 A new poll from The Associated Press-NORC Center for Public Affairs Research found that 42% of Republicans say they probably or definitely will not get the shot, compared with 17% of Democrats.

-For all the GOP griping, Trump has not helped position himself as effective leader in public health.
+For all the GOP griping, Trump has not helped position himself as an effective leader in public health.

 The former president largely ignored the pandemic — and the success of the vaccine development — in his final months in office, consumed instead by spreading false claims of election fraud.